 Gasoline or Diesel Engine

-Did you know that the Class C Motorhome is the most popular RV on the road?
+Did you know that the Class C Motorhomes are the most popular Recreational Vehicles on the road?
 They are recognized by their iconic shape and over-cab sleeping or storage areas.

 Class C Motorhomes are popular because they are fairly maneuverable, comfortable for families, and they can often be serviced at regular mechanics instead of RV specialists for engine work.